 Below, you’ll see the landing page for Night Notes.
 It’s an app that helps you focus on taking notes at night, has a simple but effective design that looks current and isn’t cluttered with unnecessary information.
 Their use of dark colors helps tell their brand story.
 Their logo is present along with a screenshot of their app so that users can get a glimpse into what they will be seeing if they download it.

-What Is a Landing Page Split Test?
+Landing Page Split Test

 Can you split test a landing page?
 Of course you can!
 A split test is when you create two versions of a web page, advertisement or email and test them against each other.
 Try a different layout of your content, change the color of your call to action button, or interchange images to see which one receives more conversions.
 If you are creating a landing page for a special deal or promotion and it won’t be used again in the future you probably don’t want to waste time split testing.
 However, if you know you will have similar promotions in the future you can try split testing this promotion and use your data to improve future landing pages.